-The study showed the effect of the traditional architectural elements and terms used in the traditional Palestinian dwelling in Gaza old town in shaping the urban culture of the students of Al Zahra high school for Girls.
-The preservation of these buildings has great importance for the Palestinian generations to provide continuous inspirations for traditional architecture as an important pillar of Palestinian culture.
+This highlights the importance of preserving these dwellings for the Palestinian generations to provide continuous inspirations for traditional architecture as an important pillar of urban culture.
 It is also indispensable for the ministry of education to concentrate on the inclusion of this architecture in the school curriculum and to direct schools to make more site visits to these buildings and to conduct activities in or around them.
-On the contrary, the study showed the deterioration of the vocabulary and terms associated with the traditional architecture of the Palestinian dwelling.
-It is also needed to be proposed here to include such terms in the school curricula.
+It is also needed to draw special attention here to include such terms in the school curricula.
 This would greatly help in their preservation and in strengthening the connection of the students with their architectural heritage.